Spots in Yosemite National Park, photographed by the people who stood there.

 How many spots does Photerra have in Yosemite National Park?

-21 and counting — each one a real photo pinned to the exact coordinate it was taken.
+21 and counting — each one a real photo pinned where it was taken.
 New spots appear as travelers share them.

 Are these Yosemite National Park spots on Google Maps?